outaagunga/documentation/strategy-forex.md

 Exit the trade using the following priority order, where volatility contraction overrides price-location rules:
 *Long Trade*
 1. Close the trade if a candle closes below the Upper SD1 band
-2. Exit if the leading band (the one being walked) starts to curve back toward the middle band Leading band is curving back if: distance(LeadingBand − MiddleBand) < distance(LeadingBand[1] − MiddleBand[1])
+2. Exit if the leading band (Upper Band for LONG trades, Lower Band for SHORT trades) starts to curve back toward the middle band
+    Leading band is curving back if: distance(LeadingBand − MiddleBand) < distance(LeadingBand[1] − MiddleBand[1])
-3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price has not made a new high (LONG) or new low (SHORT) over the last P bars
+3. Momentum Fade: Price stops ‘hugging’ the SD2 band, defined as the absolute distance between Close and SD2 exceeding HugDistance × ATR AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided Close ≤ highest(High, P)[1] for LONG trades, or Close ≥ lowest(Low, P)[1] for SHORT trades
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth ≤ BBWidth[1] AND the next candle closes back inside SD2, exit immediately

 *SHort Trade*
 1. Close the trade if a candle closes above the lower SD1 band
-2. Exit if the leading band (the one being walked) starts to curve back toward the middle band
+2. Exit if the leading band (Upper Band for LONG trades, Lower Band for SHORT trades) starts to curve back toward the middle band
-3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price has not made a new high (LONG) or new low (SHORT) over the last P bars
+3. Momentum Fade: Price stops ‘hugging’ the SD2 band, defined as the absolute distance between Close and SD2 exceeding HugDistance × ATR  AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided Close ≤ highest(High, P)[1] for LONG trades, or Close ≥ lowest(Low, P)[1] for SHORT trades
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth ≤ BBWidth[1] AND the next candle closes back inside SD2, exit immediately

 ## **Key Principles (Non-Negotiable)**